-XCAT DESCRIPTION ACAI DESCRIPTION COMMAND chtab To add or update rows in a table.
+XCAT DESCRIPTION COMMAND chtab To add or update rows in a table.
 Allows you to add nodes, create groups, add attributes to the xCAT tables.
-(Note: will be renamed to tabch in beta) chtab node=devnode01 nodelist.group=all,compute will add a new node devnode01 to the nodelist table and assign to the all and compute groups. chtab key=rsh site.value=/usr/bin/ssh will assign the site table rsh attribute to /usr/bin/ssh chtab -d node=devnode01 will delete the previously create node from the nodelist table. chab -a node=aevhodeor win delete the previously create node from the nodelist table. copycds Copies Linux distributions and service levels to install directories. chdef Change xCAT data object definitions.
+(Note: will be chtab node=devnode01 nodelist.group=all,compute will add a new node devnode01 to the nodelist table and renamed to tabch in assign to the all and compute groups. beta) chtab key=rsh site.value=/usr/bin/ssh will assign the site table rsh attribute to /usr/bin/ssh chtab -d node=devnode01 will delete the previously create node from the nodelist table. copycds Copies Linux distributions and service levels to install directories. chdef Change xCAT data object definitions.

-chvm Changes HMC- and IVM-managed partition profiles. lsdef Use this command to list xCAT data object definitions. lsslp Queries selected networked services configuration information. lsvm Lists partition profile information for HMC- and IVM-managed nodes. makeconservercf Make Conserver Configuration mkdef Use this command to create xCAT data object definitions. makedhcp Sets up the DHCP server. makehosts Creates entries in /etc/hosts for nodes.
-Node nodenames and ip addresses must be setup in the hosts table. makenetworks Builds the networks table mkvm Creates HMC- and IVM-managed partitions. nodeadd Add a node to the cluster For example: nodeadd <noderange> [ table.column=value] [table.column=value]</noderange> nodeadd blade1-blade7 nodelist.groups=all,compute nodeadd also supports some short cut tags: groups is equivalent to table.column = nodelist.groups nodeadd blade1-blade8 groups=all,compute mgt is equivalent to table.column = nodehm.mgt nodeadd blade7 mgt=blade switch is equivalent to table.colum= switch.switch • nodeadd blade8 switch=switch1 nodech Change node information nodels Display information about a node or range of nodes or all nodes noderm Remove Node nodeset Installs, boots the nodes uses pxe. psh Runs a command across a list of nodes or nodegroups in parallel rbeacon Turns beacon on/off/blink or gives status of a node or a range of nodes.
+The state of the s chvm Changes HMC- and IVM-managed partition profiles. lsdef Use this command to list xCAT data object definitions. lsslp Queries selected networked services configuration information. lsvm Lists partition profile information for HMC- and IVM-managed nodes. makeconservercf Make Conserver Configuration mkdef Use this command to create xCAT data object definitions. makedhcp Sets up the DHCP server. makehosts Creates entries in /etc/hosts for nodes.
+Node nodenames and ip addresses must be setup in the hosts table. makenetworks Builds the networks table mkvm Creates HMC- and IVM-managed partitions. nodeadd Add a node to the cluster For example: nodeadd <noderange> [ table.column=value] [table.column=value]</noderange> nodeadd blade1-blade7 nodelist.groups=all,compute nodeadd also supports some short cut tags: groups is equivalent to table.column = nodelist.groups nodeadd blade1-blade8 groups=all,compute mgt is equivalent to table.column = nodehm.mgt nodeadd blade7 mgt=blade switch is equivalent to table.colum= switch.switch • nodeadd blade8 switch=switch1 nodech Change node information nodels Display information about a node or range of nodes or all nodes noderm n Remove Node nodeset Installs, boots the nodes uses pxe. psh Runs a command across a list of nodes or nodegroups in parallel rbeacon Turns beacon on/off/blink or gives status of a node or a range of nodes.
+I .